Getting Started

 Public Promise

-This site currently promises a credible starting path and a few strong exemplars.
-It does not yet promise that every later semester is fully authored.
+This site currently promises a credible learner-ready path through Semester 1.
+It does not yet promise that every intervening or later semester is fully authored.